edusalcas/single-cell-repo/docker-image/README.md

 ```

 We can see the image is created from the Python3 docker image.
 In the [requirements](https://github.com/edusalcas/single-cell-repo/blob/main/docker-image/requirements.txt) file we have all the python libraries we use in the API.
 Finally, we need a tar document in which we have the [API folder](https://github.com/edusalcas/single-cell-repo/tree/main/API-REST).

+Once we have the Dockerfile, the requeriment file and the compressed file in the same folder we can create the docker image with the command:

+`docker build --tag image_name:image_tag .`

+Indicating the name and the tag of the image.